lefherz/songs/hybris/quit.md

-it felt like I had to defend my existence that's why I fight to tooth and nail even in harmless discussions because while it's harmless that you think the world and our language are god-given and can't be changed it tells me you're not taking me as I am
+it felt like I had to defend my existence that's why I fight to tooth and nail even in harmless discussions because while it's harmless that you think the world and our language are god-given and can't be changed it tells me that I'm not having a place in your world

 I think they don't understand either what part of me bothers them just as I feel attacked by their basic world view